rswinkle/CVector/README.md

 elem_size, and optionally elem_free/elem_init.
 See the zero_init_x_test()'s
 in cvector_tests.c for example of that use.

+The `cvec_sz` type defaults to size_t but if you define CVEC_SIZE_T before including the header which is then `typedef`'d to `cvec_sz`.
+It has to be defined before every header inclusion since it is used in both the header (struct definiton) and the implementation.

 There are also 2 templates, one for basic types and one for types that contain dynamically allocated memory and you might want a free and/or init function.